malekitt/File_cleaner/README.md

 # File_cleaner

 ## úvod:
-Tento FileCleaner ti může pomoct s tvými soubory, které sis stáhl do složky Downloads.
+Tento File_Cleaner ti může pomoct s tvými soubory, které sis stáhl do složky Downloads.
 FileCleaner tyto soubory roztřídí do různých složek.
 Projekt je domácí úkol pro Coderslab kurz.

-## introduction:
+Introduction:
 This file_cleaner can help you with your files, which you downloaded to download folder.
 The file_cleaner will sort files to different folders.
 The project is hoework of Coderslab´s course.

 ---